Peru: Energy

-Peruvian electricity production totaled 49.3 million GWh in November 2021.
+The electricity sector has experienced notable improvements in recent years.
+The number of homes with electric lighting grew from 82% in 2007 to 94.2% in 2016, while the quality and effectiveness of service provision also improved.
+Current electricity generation capacity is evenly divided between thermal energy and hydroelectric energy sources.
+The National Interconnected Electrical System supplies 85% of the connected population, with several isolated systems that cover the rest of the country.
+Peruvian electricity production totalled 5.1 TWh in the month of October 2022.
 Of these, 52% came from hydroelectric plants, 38.3% from thermoelectric plants (which use oil, gas and coal) and 9.7% of renewable energy plants like: wind, solar, and others.

 In 2021, Peru had, in terms of installed renewable electricity, 5,490 MW in hydropower (34th largest in the world), 409 MW in wind power (49th largest in the world), 336 MW in solar power (62nd largest in the world), and 185 MW in biomass.

 Demographics

-With about 31.2 million inhabitants in 2017, Peru is the fourth most populous country in South America.
-The demographic growth rate of Peru declined from 2.6% to 1.6% between 1950 and 2000; with the population being expected to reach approximately 42 million in 2050.
-According to the 1940 Peruvian census, Peru had a population at the time of seven million residents.
+With a population of 33,396,698 inhabitants according to estimates and projections of the National Institute of Statistics and Informatics until the year 2022, Peru is the fourth most populous country in South America.
+Its population density is 25.79 PD/km2 and its annual growth rate is 1.1%.
+58.8% of the Peruvian population lives on the coast, 27% in the mountains, and 14.2% in the jungle.
+In 2020, 27 million Peruvians lived in urban areas, which represents 80% of the population.
+Peru had a population of seven million residents in 1940; between 1950 and 2000, the demographic growth rate of Peru declined from 2.6% to 1.6%, with the population being expected to reach approximately 42 million in 2050.

 As of 2017, 79.3% lived in urban areas and 20.7% in rural areas.
 Major cities include the Lima metropolitan area (home to over 9.8 million people), Arequipa, Trujillo, Chiclayo, Piura, Iquitos, Cusco, Chimbote, and Huancayo; all reported more than 250,000 inhabitants in the 2007 census.
-There are 15 uncontacted Amerindian tribes in Peru.
+Arequipa is Peru's second largest city, with an estimated population of 1,177,000, while Trujillo is the third largest city with 1,048,000.
+There are 15 known uncontacted Amerindian tribes in Peru.
 Peru has a life expectancy of 75.0 years (72.4 for males and 77.7 for females) according to the latest data for the year 2016 from the World Bank.

+The economically active population is equivalent to 53.78% of the total population, or about 17,830,500 inhabitants.
+The largest cities are located on the coast, such as Sullana, Piura, Chiclayo, Trujillo, Chimbote, Lima and Ica.
+In the mountains, the cities of Arequipa, Cusco, Huancayo, Cajamarca and Juliaca stand out.
+Finally, in the jungle, Iquitos is the most important, followed by Pucallpa, Tarapoto, Moyobamba and Tingo María.